CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=EIGEN

 Accelerate the network forwarding pipe by GPUs.
 CUDA is required.
-It is the faster backend.
+It should be as faster as cuDNN backend.

     $ cmake .. -DBLAS_BACKEND=CUDA

 Accelerate the network forwarding pipe by GPUs.
 CUDA and cuDNN are both required.
-This backend is much steady but may be slower than CUDA-only.
+This backend is much steady than CUDA-only backend.

     $ cmake .. -DBLAS_BACKEND=CUDNN

 Compile a bigger board size version.
-It will use the default size if we set it as 0.
+Set it as 0 to disable this option.

     $ cmake .. -DBOARD_SIZE=25